rd5476/MathExpression/README.md

 Run : java Main -n [input pdf file name] [path to tempUnicode] [Destination for output] -p

 #src folder has few input expression only files.

+# I have added logic to render image for the expression in the file BoundingBox.java
+# I also have changed drawGlyph.java's function adjustcoordinate to scale the glyph points